redwolfsecurity/axibase_dockers/README.md

 [ATSD] ATSD start completed.
 ```

-The web interface is accessible on port 8088/http and 8443/https.
+The user interface is accessible on port `8443`/https.

 ## Launch Parameters